fmi-basel/LSTree/README.md

 max_patch_size=(9999,9999,9999)
 ```

+In the configuration file changes in file/folder naming convention, etc, can also be done to adapt to already existing datasets, as long as all datasets follow the same structure.

+## Processing steps

-### Cropping lightsheet movies
+### 1. Cropping lightsheet movies
 Organoids' bounding boxes are first determined on a reference channel and independently for each frame using x,y and z maximum intensity projections (MIPs).
 Since multiple organoids might appear in the field of view (especially at early time-points), the largest object (or a manually selected object) on the last frame is tracked backward in time by finding its closest match in the previous frame until the first frame is reached.
 The minimum crop size required for the entire movie is then computed along each axis.
 At this point crops are reviewed with the included tool: [crop_movie.ipynb](notebooks/crop_movie.ipynb) and manual corrections can be made, for instance to account for stage movements during medium change.
 Finally all time-points and channels are cropped by centering the global bounding box on the tracked organoid.

 <img src="docs/cropping_tool.png" width="800"/><br>

-### Deconvolution
+### 2. Denoising and deconvolution
-Raw images are first denoised with a model trained with the Noise2Void scheme on a few images randomly selected from each movies/channels.
+Raw images are first denoised with a model trained with the [Noise2Void](https://github.com/juglab/n2v) scheme on a few images randomly selected from each movies/channels.
 The minimum intensity projection along z is used to estimate the background image under the assumption that for each pixel the background is visible on at least one z-slice.
 Denoised and background-corrected images are then deconvolved with a measured PSF using Richardson-Lucy algorithm running on the GPU.
 This step, including training the denoising model if needed, can be run manually with:

 ```bash
 LUIGI_CONFIG_PATH=./config.cfg luigi --local-scheduler --module lstree MultiDeconvolutionTask